Traditionally Modern Food

 • Boil enough water and add little salt.
 Once when the water starts boiling add noodles cook till it’s done.
 Drain the water and wash the noodles with ice cold water and strain it

-• Spread the noodles in cooking tray/ wide plate and add a tbsp of oil.
+• Spread the noodles in cooking tray/ wide plate and add a tablespoon of oil.
 Toss the noodles well to coat the oil without breaking it

 • Add oil to the pan and once when the oil is hot add the onions and sauté till the onion are translucent